armory/docs-cdaas/content/en/deployment/strategies/canary.md

   Your [Kubernetes Deployment object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) describes the desired state for your application Pods and ReplicaSets.

+  >If you do not have a Kubernetes deployment object being deployed to a target, CD-as-a-Service will ignore the strategy and deploy all the manifests destined for the target.

 ## Define a canary deployment strategy

 1. [Declare your strategy](#declare-your-strategy).